Lookmax Analyzer logo

 TL;DR: First impressions are fast.
 You can shift them with controllable levers — grooming, hair, skin basics, posture, expression, fit, sleep; and, for photos, lighting & camera.

-Gender-neutral: adjust any tip to your style (facial hair, makeup, none).
+Gender-neutral: adjust any tip to your style.
 Goal: clearer, healthier presentation — not one specific look.

-Two portraits of the same person: left unoptimized, right optimized via grooming, lighting, posture, and expression.
+Two portraits: left unoptimized, right optimized via grooming, lighting, posture, and expression.

 Small, controllable changes shape first impressions more than you think.